probonopd/ESP8266HueEmulator/README.md

 * Optionally connect the DATA line of your WS2812b NeoPixels to pin GPIO2 (you do not really need this in order to test communication between the sketch and Hue client apps)
 * Watch the output of the sketch in a serial console
 * Connect to the emulated bridge by using a Hue client app
-* Switch on one of the 3 lights
+* Switch on one of the lights
 * Continue watching the output of the sketch in a serial console
-* Implement a state for each bulb and implement more of the protocol
+* Implement more of the protocol
 * Contribute pull requests ;-)

 ## Credits